cobrettie-lambda/sprint-challenge-react-wars/README.md

 - [ ] Describe props.

+In React, components accept arbitrary inputs called "props" and return React elements describing what should appear on screen.
+Props are Read-Only.

 ## Project Set Up

 Follow these steps to set up and work on your project: